samikshapatil2706/codeAlpha_Task/README.md

-# codeAlpha_Task
-<h1>Hangman Game</h1>h1><br>
+🎮 CodeAlpha Task: Hangman Game
+📝 Project Overview
-This Python-based Hangman Game is a simple, interactive command-line game designed for beginner programmers.
-The objective of the game is to guess a hidden word, one letter at a time, within a limited number of attempts (lives).
-In this version, the words are names of family members such as "Ramdas", "Roshani", "Samiksha", "Bhavini", "Janhvi", "Arohi", and "Hardhika".
-When the game starts, a word is randomly selected from the list, and the player is shown blank spaces representing each letter.
-The player then inputs letter guesses one by one.
-If the guessed letter is correct, it is revealed in its correct position(s); otherwise, the player loses one life.
-The game visually displays progress using ASCII art stored in a separate module called stages.py, which represents the hangman figure based on the number of incorrect guesses.
-The player wins if all letters are guessed correctly before running out of lives; otherwise, they lose and the correct word is revealed.
+Hangman Game is a simple and interactive command-line Python game designed especially for beginner programmers.
+The main objective is to guess a hidden word, one letter at a time, within a limited number of attempts, also known as lives.

-This game also includes a more advanced structure with a hangman_game() function, which allows the player to play multiple rounds using all the words from the list.
-After each round, it keeps track of total wins and losses, and prompts the user if they would like to play again.
-The code uses basic Python features such as loops, functions, conditionals, string manipulation, list operations, and input/output handling, making it an excellent learning project.
-The game can be easily customized by adding more words or modifying the stages.
-It is a fun and educational project for anyone looking to build their programming skills with a practical and enjoyable application.
+🧠 Game Concept
+🎯 A word is randomly selected from a list of family member names:
+"Ramdas", "Roshani", "Samiksha", "Bhavini", "Janhvi", "Arohi", and "Hardhika".

+❓ The word is initially hidden and displayed as blank underscores (_), one for each letter.

+👤 The player guesses one letter per turn:

+✅ If the letter is correct, it’s revealed in its correct position(s).

+❌ If the letter is wrong, the player loses a life.

+🪓 The game visually shows progress using ASCII art, stored in a separate Python file called stages.py, which represents the hangman figure depending on remaining lives.

+🏆 The player wins if they guess all the letters correctly before lives run out.

+💀 The player loses if they use all their lives, and the correct word is revealed.

+🔁 Extended Features
+This version includes a more advanced structure using a hangman_game() function, which allows:

+🔄 Multiple rounds of play using all words in the list.

+📊 Tracking total wins and losses across rounds.

+🗨️ Prompting the user if they wish to play again after each round.

+🛠️ Python Concepts Used
+This project helps reinforce important Python programming concepts:

+🔁 Loops (while, for)

+📦 Functions and modular code (def, import)

+🔡 String and list operations

+📥 User input and output handling

+🧪 Conditional statements (if, else)

+🧩 Customization
+You can easily extend or customize this game:

+➕ Add more words to the list

+🎨 Modify the ASCII art in stages.py

+🛡️ Add features like difficulty levels or hints